 Rooms have overhead communication equipment, a large wall monitor for image display, and four ceiling-mounted pan-tilt-zoom cameras to record video-assisted debriefing.

 The robotic operating room suite includes a da Vinci surgical robot and control console, as well as a multiscreen surgical display.
 The room also is equipped with cameras and recording capabilities.

 The operating room suite is set up as a true OR.
 From overhead displays to patient arrangement, learners are immersed in the OR environment from the moment they step in the door.
 Simulation is operated from an adjacent control room with direct view through a one-way mirror.

 In addition to the robotic operating room suite, other robotic surgical locations are available to use with the “in-house” robot, as well as ones brought in for particular training sessions.

 Laparoscopic and suture training lab

-The laparoscopic and suture training lab is used by many levels of learners, but is available to graduate-level trainees 24 hours a day, 7 days a week.
-In this room they can practice suturing and laparoscopic techniques that require intensive eye-hand coordination.
+The laparoscopic and suture training lab is used by many levels of learners, but is available to graduate-level trainees 24 hours a day.
+Here they can practice suturing and laparoscopic techniques that require intensive eye-hand coordination.